 Of course, you can buy frozen onions at the grocery store.
-However, when you prepare your own at home, you can cut the onion into sizes that you like the best.
-I like to cut mine into smaller pieces than what you buy in the store.
-I love onions when I use them in recipes to be in tiny pieces.
+However, when you prepare your own onions at home, you can cut them into sizes you like best.
+I prefer to cut mine into smaller pieces than those you buy in the store.

 Having a bag of frozen onions on hand is an excellent way to save time.
 Chopped onions are perfect for soups, stews, sauces, and foods that need to be baked.